The Eastwood Hills neighborhood in Dallas, TX turned a Nextdoor discussion into a local movement for diversity, inclusion, and belonging.

-Gabe and 30 of his neighbors joined the group and began brainstorming what they could do to build a more welcoming place to call home.
+Gabe and 30 of his neighbors joined the group and began brainstorming what they could do to build a more welcoming place to call home that’s aligned with Nextdoor’s anti-racism initiatives.
 The neighbors agreed that a sign representing inclusivity would be a great way to bring the community together.
 Gabe’s sister, an aspiring graphic designer (IG: @JoRegrets), put together a sign for their “Better Together” initiative featuring four raised fists of varying skin tones along with the name of their neighborhood.

 Neighbors who could afford to fund the project came together to place the first order of 50 lawn signs so they could give them out to anyone interested in joining the Better Together initiative.
 Neighbors who participated began contributing to the next order of signs so Gabe and the group could expand their initiative to more communities in East Dallas.

 The response from nearby neighborhoods has been overwhelmingly positive.
 Some are even putting their own spin on the sign with rainbow hearts to show support for the L.G.B.T.Q.I.A.+ community.
 Gabe is happy to share the design with anyone who hopes to bring the project to their own neighborhood, and hopes that this initiative will inspire neighbors to get involved and vote for what they are passionate about in the upcoming election.
 If you are interested in learning more, you can reach out to Gabe at dom7844-BetterTogether@yahoo.com.